Hot Springs South Dakota: Complete Guide

 So what’s the draw?
 The draw is a beautiful lake with 36 miles of beachy shoreline.

 Is it just an ordinary lake?
-Yes, but it is a pretty one that’s full of fish.
+Yes, but it’s pretty and full of fish.

 Just like every other lake?
 Lake Angostora is better than most; the water is clear and the sand is nice.